matt2ology/csc177-data-analytics-and-mining/final_exam_response.md

 Explain the following (think on your feet!):

-In the neural net topic, the back propagation of error is used iteratively in a cycle to update the weight and other parameters. a
+In the neural net topic, the back propagation of error is used iteratively in a cycle to update the weight and other parameters.

 When does the updating stop?
 The most common conditions are one of the following: